Riemann-Hilbert problems for the resolved conifold: The conifold Riemann-Hilbert problem

-Part (iii) is obtained by plugging \eqref{awe} into \eqref{da}.
+Parts (iii) and (iv) arise from condition (RH1) of Problem \ref{dtsect}.
+Part (iii) is obtained by plugging \eqref{awe} into \eqref{da}, and noting that the sectors $\Sigma(n)$ and $\Sigma(n+1)$ come in clockwise order.
 Similarly (iv) is obtained by plugging \eqref{awe} into \eqref{da2} and using \eqref{tor}.
 Note that the last factor in the second equation of (iv) is the sole contribution of the ray $\ell_\infty$.

-\begin{remark} At first sight one might expect a simple solution to Problem \ref{tra} in which Although this function does indeed satisfies the propertiy (iii), it is not holomorphic, or even meromorphic, in the required half-plane.
-Indeed, the resulting function $B_0(v,w,t)$, which is essentially the (exponential of) the quantum dilogarithm function, is ill-defined for $w/t\in \mathbb{Q}$.
-Thus it fails to be holomorphic on a dense subset of the rays $\pm i\cdot \ell_\infty$. \end{remark}
+\begin{remark} At first sight one might expect a simple solution to Problem \ref{tra} in which Although this function does indeed satisfy the relevant identity from Problem \ref{tra} (iii), it is not holomorphic, or even meromorphic, in the required half-plane.
+For example, $B_0(v,w,t)$, which is essentially the (exponential of) the quantum dilogarithm function, is ill-defined for $w/t\in \mathbb{Q}$, and thus fails to be holomorphic on a dense subset of the rays $\pm i\cdot \ell_\infty$. \end{remark}